UberPop driver wins ‘landmark’ unfair dismissal case

 The court confirmed that the driver was an employee of Uber and should enjoy the same rights as a taxi driver who has a contract with the taxi company.
 The case has been reported by the SonntagsZeitung and Le Matin Dimanche newspapers as the first such ruling in Switzerland.

+The driver worked 50.2 hours per week for the Uber Dutch subsidiary Rasier Operations between April 2015 and December 2016, reported the Swiss News Agency Keystone-SDA.

+The driver was dismissed after complaints were made against him.
+But the Lausanne court ruled that the complainant had not been given a fair chance to respond to the accusations.

-A Dutch subsidiary of the United States-based company must now pay the former driver, who lives in the French-speaking part of Switzerland, compensation for unfair dismissal and for missed holiday entitlements, the newspapers report.
+Raiser must now pay the former driver, who lives in the French-speaking part of Switzerland, CHF18,000 ($17,700) in compensation for unfair dismissal and for missed holiday entitlements, it is reported.

 Uber differs from other taxi firms primarily in that it does not own cars or directly employ drivers, but connects passengers and vehicles via its app.
 But this arrangement has been sharply criticised by trade unions as violating employment laws.